Tropical Storm Harold makes landfall in Texas

 Tropical storm warnings have been issued from the Rio Grande river - along the state's southern boundary - to roughly 250 miles (400km) north, to the community of Port O' Connor.

 More than one million people are under tropical storm warnings in the Lone Star state.
-Scattered instances offlash flooding will be possible, the NWS warned.
+Scattered instances of flash flooding will be possible, the NWS warned.

 Wind speeds reached up to 50mph (80km/h), prompting the NWS to issue a tornado warning for counties in south-central Texas.
 Residents there have been cautioned by officials to stay indoors as "flying debris will be dangerous".